6 tips for raising kids

 Children need rules and limits to help them feel safe.
 It’s also helpful for them to understand that parents make most of the important decisions that affect them and the reasons why.
 As they get older, children get to have more say about what happens in their lives.

 Even when they are little, children benefit from making some decisions, because they learn from making good and bad choices.
 If you keep rescuing children from their own decisions, they don’t learn anything (except that mum and dad are a soft touch).
-Sometimes breaking the limits you set is a good way for children to rebel and assert their independence in a safe way – better they test the limits at home than out in the wider community.
+Sometimes breaking the limits you set is a good way for children to rebel and safely assert their independence – better they test the limits at home than out in the wider community.

 The more you talk about big and small things with children every day from an early age, the more they are likely to talk to you about the things that worry them as they get older (including the big things that worry you).
 Talking about what’s happening in the family, at school and in the wider world is a way of building trust, showing interest and showing them they are loved.

 Start the talking habit early, before the complex teenage years have begun.